Edea Kramer: Appearances

 Edea first appears in the PlayStation role-playing game Final Fantasy VIII.
 Prior to the game's release, she was marketed extensively in promotional material such as trailers, screenshots, box art and game descriptions or summaries as its main villain.
 She is initially presented as a power-hungry sorceress who seizes control of the government of Galbadia from President Deling.
 Edea's motives are unknown, but the mercenary group SeeD dispatches Squall to assassinate her.
 The mission fails after Edea sends a bolt of ice through Squall's chest.
-It is later revealed that Edea is the wife of Headmaster Cid, and was the matron to Squall and the other protagonists who grew up in her orphanage.
+It is later revealed that Edea is married to Headmaster Cid, and was the matron to Squall and the other protagonists who grew up in her orphanage.
 It is eventually explained that Edea was not acting of her own will, but was possessed by a sorceress from the future named Ultimecia.
 When Ultimecia's control is broken, Edea takes the side of SeeD in the struggle and joins Squall's party for a short time.
 However, Edea accidentally gives her powers to Rinoa Heartilly, one of the Party members and fellow protagonist, making her a sorceress.
 After Ultimecia is defeated, a younger Edea meets Ultimecia and decides to have her powers absorbed, resulting in a time paradox.

 Edea appears as a playable character in Final Fantasy Record Keeper, while one of Ultimecia's designs in Dissidia Final Fantasy is based on Edea's.

-Edea's likeness appears as an alternate outfit for Ultimecia in Dissidia 012 Final Fantasy, and also in Dissidia NT as part of the "Edea's Corpse Appearance Set" DLC.